Approved by the ADHO Steering Committee on 10 November 2022

 Local Organizers (LOs)

 The LOs are responsible for planning and managing the logistics and staffing of the conference, including the conference budget and finances; conference website; conference venue, including adequate space for all paper and poster sessions, workshops, constituent organization and special interest group meetings; catering, including Day 3 reception and Day 5/6 banquet; lodging options; conference registration, both online and at the conference; conference wifi access; name badge; and swag.
-The LOs arrange travel details for the keynote speakers.
+The LOs arrange travel details for the keynote speakers, though not for the winners of the Busa or Zampolli prizes that are covered by ADHO.
 The LOs also produce a final report on the conference for the CCC.

 The LO team is generally already identified when bids are presented to host the conference and is led by two chief organizers.
 The team may elect to add more individuals as needed.
 LOs have latitude to adopt organizational structures as best suit the process.
 Some form of online collaborative writing environment should be used to draft documents and achieve consensus, thus providing a shared record of activity.